 With the passage of Measures HHH and H, the City of Los Angeles and Los Angeles County are leading extraordinary initiatives to successfully address the housing and homelessness crisis affecting our communities.
 Together, we will make significant progress and ensure our most vulnerable constituents are provided with opportunities we all want and deserve.
 I thank you for your patience and understanding and look forward to continuing this dialogue with you.

 As we move forward with A Bridge Home in Council District 15, I would like to keep you abreast of the developments for each site.
 Here are a few recent highlights:

 2316 Imperial Hwy, Los Angeles

-- October 22: In partnership with fifteen service-based organizations, city and county departments, and the office of Supervisor Mark Ridley Thomas, we hosted our Information Fair at the WLCAC, providing vital information to dozens of attendees about A Bridge Home, its location and operations, and additional services provided to the surrounding community.
+- Information Fair: In October 2018, in partnership with fifteen service-based organizations, city and county departments, and the office of Supervisor Mark Ridley Thomas, we hosted our Information Fair at the WLCAC, providing vital information to dozens of attendees about A Bridge Home, its location and operations, and additional services provided to the surrounding community.

 A Bridge Home, San Pedro

 Caltrans Property, City of Los Angeles Jurisdiction

 - The Bureau of Engineering completed an initial evaluation of the site, however, due to storm damage repair and restoration for slope stability led by Caltrans, the site plans are being re-evaluated.